iOS 13 is here: Dark Mode, file downloads, and finally clearing the clutter

 Dark Mode can either be activated permanently or can be set to automatically toggle itself with the day-night cycle.
 Kind of how Night Shift can activate itself after sunset.

 As previously stated, Dark Mode currently affects the core iOS apps.
 It currently doesn't have an effect on 3rd party apps, but it is our understanding that developers will have to update their creations to support the new blacked out aesthetic.

 One of the major gripes anyone has with writing long paragraphs of text on a mobile device is going back to make minor corrections.
 That clunky cursor is usually such a nuisance to control, especially if you need to mark text, copy, paste, or just correct a single letter in a word.

 Apple's cursor control feature — activated either with 3D Touch on the keyboard or by holding the spacebar on non-3D Touch iPhones — kind of alleviated some of those pains.
 With iOS 13, Cupertino aims to further improve that experience.

 So, the touchpad-like keyboard feature is still here.
-However, you can now simply drag the text cursor with your finger in a single motion, which is much more fluid, intuitive, and convenient to use.
+However, you can now also just grab the text cursor with your finger and move it anywhere in a single motion, which is much more fluid, intuitive, and convenient to use.
 Just grab it and swipe it around text — no snapping to awkward locations, no getting stuck in weird places.
 The improvement is very welcome!
-It works the same way for text selections — you just grab the selector handle on either side of your chosen word and drag it wherever you wish, it works much better than before.
+It works the same way for text selections — you just grab the selector handle on either side of your chosen word and drag it wherever you wish with zero resistance from the software.